Dachsador dog — Dachshund and Labrador Retriever mix

 About the Dachsador

-The Dachsador is a large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Dachsador is best matched with experienced owners.
+The Dachsador is a cross between the Dachshund and Labrador Retriever.
+The Dachsador is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Dachsador is best matched with experienced owners.
 Typically standing 15 to 25 inches and weighing 30 to 40 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Dachsador brings a distinct combination of traits that sets it apart.
 The Dachsador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Dachsador loves being close to its people and forms strong bonds with every member of the household.